zxc916684603/ecs/intl.en-US/Instances/Instance type families.md

 |ecs.t5-c1m1.4xlarge|16|16.0|15%|144|3456|N/A|1.2|600|1|2|6|
 |ecs.t5-c1m2.4xlarge|16|32.0|15%|144|3456|N/A|1.2|600|1|2|6|

-**Note:** For more information about t5, see [Basic concepts](reseller.en-US/Instances/Instance type families/Burstable instances/Basic concepts.md#).
+**Note:** For more information about t5, see [Overview](reseller.en-US/Instances/Instance type families/Burstable performance instances/Overview.md#).

 See [other instance type families](#).